-Setting up a Pinterest Business Account For Your Blog
+Setting up a Pinterest Business Account For Your Blog or Website

 You may have heard that Pinterest marketing is a powerful way to promote your blog or business.
 But where do you start?
 In this post, we’ll look at how to create a brand new Pinterest Business Account and get started using Pinterest to market your blog!